jrhawley/recipes/_recipes/scofflaw.md

 ## Directions

-1. Addingredients to cocktail shaker and shake well
+1. Add ingredients to cocktail shaker and shake well
 2. Add ice and shake well
 3. Double strain into a chilled cocktail glass
 4. Garnish with a twist of lemon peel